- Position: full sun or partial shade

 - Hardiness: fully hardy

-The spring flowerheads are wrapped in a large yellow spathe, which looks quite spectacular above the strongly veined, leathery, mid-green leaves.
-They are ideal for pond-side planting, bog gardens, or for areas of the boder that remain waterlogged for any length of time.
-As the common name of this plant suggests, the smell of the flowers and the crushed foliage is not particularly pleasant, so ideally they should be planted on the far side of the pond where they can be seen but not smelled.
+A marginal aquatic, which is ideal for softening the edges of a pond or stream, or for growing in bog gardens and other areas that remain waterlogged for any length of time.
+It has impressive spring flowerheads that are wrapped in a large yellow spathe, which looks quite spectacular above the strongly veined, leathery leaves.
+As the common name of this plant suggests, the smell of the flowers and the crushed foliage is not particularly pleasant, so ideally they should be planted well away from seating areas.

 - Harmful if eaten/skin & eye irritant